syedrakib/userDiscovery/readme.md

 UserDiscovery
 -
-_**experimenting with user discovery algorithms for a social app in LantasHackathon on 30th January 2016 - ensuring stable & quick response for discovering users from among a user's phonebook contacts against an evergrowing directory of millions of app users in the application's database
+_**experimenting with user discovery algorithms for a social app in LantasHackathon on 30th January 2016 - ensuring stable & quick response for discovering users from among a user's phonebook contacts against an evergrowing directory of millions of app users in the application's database**_

-[ClickHere][1] to see benchmarking results of the experiment.**_
+See [benchmarking results of the experiment][1] by clicking on the link.

 Install the following python packages first: